-The Long Shot
+The Revenge of the Normal Republicans

 That said, Hurd saves his harshest commentary for his own party.

 Republicans have become comfortable “saying or doing anything to win an election,” Hurd writes.
 The party of family values champions cruel policies and hateful politicians while lecturing the left on morality.
-The party of fiscal discipline and personal responsibility blows holes in the budget then blames Democrats for their recklessness.
+The party of fiscal discipline and personal responsibility blows holes in the budget, then blames Democrats for their recklessness.
 The party of empowerment and opportunity systematically attempts to disenfranchise voters who are poor and nonwhite.
 The party of freedom and liberty keeps flirting with authoritarianism.

 Hurd’s most pressing concern for his party is that it’s become an agent of disinformation.
 This is not a uniquely Republican phenomenon, he emphasizes—the book contains a blistering critique of Democrat Adam Schiff, chairman of the House Intelligence Committee, for leaking faulty information regarding Trump colluding with Russia—but it’s the Republican Party’s embrace of lies and propaganda that most immediately threatens our system of government.
 Hurd says that watching the January 6 assault on the Capitol, just three days after his retirement from Congress, felt like he was watching a sequel to 9/11—extremism infiltrating America in a new form.